NileshGule/techtalks-azure-container-apps-demo/docs/build-container-images.md

 In order to build multiple container images, we use the `docker-compose` command.
 Individual container images can be built using the `docker build` command.
 The Dockerfile for the TechTalksProducer and TechTalksConsumer applications are available in the [src](src) folder.

 THe usual practice is to have the Dockerfile in the same project directory as the source code.
 In this case, we have the Dockerfile in the [src](src) folder.
 This is because we are building multiple container images using the `docker-compose` command.
-We are also storing the Dockerfile outside the project directory because both the TechTalksProducer and TechTalksConsumer applications are .using a common library [TechTalksModel](src/TechTalksModel/).
+We are also storing the Dockerfile outside the project directory because both the TechTalksProducer and TechTalksConsumer applications are using a common library [TechTalksModel](src/TechTalksModel/).

 ## Build container images using `docker-compose` command